katherinemohr/katherinemohr.github.io/README.md

 To start the Jekyll server locally, you can run `bundle exec jekyll serve -l -o`.
 See the [Jekyll docs](https://jekyllrb.com/docs/usage/) for more on usage.

-To publish changes (assuming you have permissions, which most people will not), run `bundle exec rake publish`.
+To publish changes, just push to Github and an action will republish the site.